SonaHJ/FunctionalTestAction/README.md

             itercount: '${{ github.event.inputs.itercount }}'

 ```
-7. Replace the example input values with your details.
-8. Push it into the main branch
+5. Push it into the main branch
-9. Go to the Actions section in the repository and select the workflow.
-10. Click the Run workflow dropdown and the list of input boxes get displayed.

-To configure agent:
+6. To configure agent:
     1. Go to settings (Repo).
     2. Select action -> runner.
     3. Click Create self-hosted runner, follow the download and configure instruction

+7. Go to the Actions section in the repository and select the workflow.
+8. Click the Run workflow dropdown and the list of input boxes get displayed.

 ## Inputs